deepinv/deepinv/docs/source/user_guide/reconstruction/sampling.rst

    * - :class:`deepinv.sampling.sde.VESDE`
      - The Variance-Exploding SDE, an instance of :meth:`deepinv.sampling.sde.DiffusionSDE`.

-We also provide generic methods for solving SDE (and ODE).
+We also provide generic methods for solving SDEs (and ODEs).

 .. list-table:: SDE/ODE solvers
    :header-rows: 1